Robert O. Work

 Prior to serving as Deputy Secretary, Work spent a year as CEO of the Center for a New American Security, after serving as Under Secretary of the Navy during the Obama administration.
 As the principal civilian deputy to the Secretary of the Navy, Work ensured the smooth running of the U.S. naval global business enterprise, with more than 500,000 active duty personnel, 200,000 government civilians, and a $160 billion budget.
 He was twice awarded the Department of the Navy’s Distinguished Service Award.

 Work is senior counselor and a distinguished senior fellow for Defense and National Security at the Center for a New American Security, an independent, bipartisan nonprofit organization that develops national security and defense policies.
 He also is a senior counselor at the Telemus Group, a strategic advisory firm specializing in defense forecasting, wargaming, and qualitative analytics.
-He is a senior fellow at the Johns Hopkins University Applied Physics Laboratory, an organization renown for systems engineering and integration, technology research and development, and analysis; and a principal for WestExec Advisors.
+He is a senior fellow at the Johns Hopkins University Applied Physics Laboratory, an organization renowned for systems engineering and integration, technology research and development, and analysis; and a principal for WestExec Advisors.
 He sits on five boards, including the Raytheon Corporation, and is a strategic adviser for several investment and small high-tech firms.
 Work is a member of the International Institute for Strategic Studies, the U.S. Naval Institute, and the Marine Corps Association.

 Immediately after his retirement from the Marines, Work was a senior fellow and later vice president for Strategic Studies at the Center for Strategic and Budgetary Assessments.
 He wrote or co-authored eight major monographs on maritime affairs, defense strategy and technologies, and military operations.
-He was an adjust professor at George Washington University.
+He was an adjunct professor at George Washington University.

 He received his bachelor's degree from the University of Illinois at Champaign-Urbana.
 He holds master's degrees in: Systems Management from the University of Southern California; Systems Technology, with a focus on Space Systems Operations, from the Naval Postgraduate School; and in International Public Policy from the Johns Hopkins School of Advanced International Studies.